Anouk2311/indeed-job-listings/README.md

 # oDCMscraper

 This repository contains the entire workflow for our ODCM and DPREP group project.
-For our project we scraped indeed.com for marketing analist and Data scientist job description in the Netherlands.
-With our data we can compare the differences in skill requirements for these 2 jobs.
-We hope  our fellow students in the Master Marketing Analytics or related programs across the country find insights into the path to first job after graduation from our project.
+For our project we scraped indeed.com for several merkting analytics related job posts. in the Netherlands.

 # Short project title

-__Long project title, e.g., research question__
+Indeed Job skills comparison

 ## Motivation

-Motivate your research question or business problem.
-Clearly explain which problem is solved.
+The job market is becoming ever more competitive, as a student nowadays it is harder and harder to land the job of your dreams.
+Corona has even made it more challenging for recent graduates to find a fitting role after graduation.
+A lot of students complain about the gap between skills learned during their studies and the actual skills required in the workfield by companies.
+This motivates our investigation into indeed job vacancy postings to find the skills that are actually required for different job types.
+As Marketing Analytics students, we have both the marketing and analytical knowledge to succeed in a range of different job types int he field of marketing.
+We are interested in what the actual required skills are for jobs in fields related to our studies.
+Becoming a data scientist, analist or maybe marketeer after our studies will require different skills and competencies and we would like to know to which degree we possess the skills and to which extent our study program effectively prepares us for the job market.
+We aspire to find insights to help ourselves and our fellow students in making a choice which skills to improve and perhaps which skills to forego in order to effecitvely land their first job.
+We aim to conduct  our investigation in such a way that the methodology can be used by anyone for any location in the world and for any job type.

 ## Method and results

 First, introduce and motivate your chosen method, and explain how it contributes to solving the research question/business problem.

-Second, summarize your results concisely.
-Make use of subheaders where appropriate.
+We find that for data-analist jobs, handling databases with SQL is the most sought after skill by employers.
+Followed by Microsoft Excel, Python and R.

 ## Repository overview

-Provide an overview of the directory structure and files.
+Our repository is formed by the

 ## Running instructions